 There are two ways to trade during Bitcoin’s halving.

-- Speculate on the price of the cryptocurrency using derivatives such as CFDs
+- Assume the price of the crypto using derivatives such as CFDs

-- Buy the coins outright via an exchange
+- Purchase the coins directly using an exchange

 Trading cryptocurrencies with derivatives such as CFDs enables you to:

-- Trade without an exchange account or wallet
+- Trading without a wallet or an exchange account

 - Take advantage of leverage